Interview with ATSI President Beth Cooper

 “We are honored to have Dr. DeHaan at our event, and we are excited to hear his thoughts about the future of the TAS industry and how we can prepare for it,” said TeamSNUG conference chair Cameron Reichert.
 “Having Dr. DeHaan as our keynote speaker rounds out an already value-packed conference schedule.
 His session will be enlightening to anyone in the TAS industry.
 We welcome our members and nonmembers, as well as anyone interested in utilizing the Startel platform.”

-Peter DeHaan has a PhD in business administration and is the owner of Peter DeHaan Publishing Inc, whose periodicals include Connections Magazine, TAS Trader, and AnswerStat, as well as Web-based media and informational sites.
+Peter Lyle DeHaan has a PhD in business administration and whose periodicals include Connections Magazine, TAS Trader, AnswerStat, and Medical Call Center News.